abinit/abinit/doc/mkdocs-tutorials/paw1.md

     etotal8  -1.1525947400E+01
     etotal9  -1.1525954817E+01

 You can check that:

-The etotal convergence (at 1 mHartree) is achieved for 12<=ecut<=14 Hartree (etotal4 is within 1 mHartree of the final value);
+1. The etotal convergence (at 1 mHartree) is achieved for 12<=ecut<=14 Hartree (etotal4 is within 1 mHartree of the final value);
-The  etotal convergence (at 0.1 mHartree) is achieved for 16<=ecut<=18 Hartree (etotal6 is within 0.1 mHartree of the final value).
+2. The etotal convergence (at 0.1 mHartree) is achieved for 16<=ecut<=18 Hartree (etotal6 is within 0.1 mHartree of the final value).

 So with the same input, a PAW calculation for diamond needs a lower cutoff, compared to a norm-conserving pseudopotential calculation.

 ## 4 The convergence on the double grid FFT cut-off

-In a norm-conserving pseudopotential calculation, the (plane wave) density grid is (at least) twice bigger than the wavefunctions grid, in each direction.
+In a norm-conserving calculation, the (plane wave) density grid is (at least) twice bigger than the wavefunctions grid, in each direction.
 In a PAW calculation, the (plane wave) density grid is tunable thanks to the input variable [[pawecutdg]] (PAW: ECUT for Double Grid).
 This is needed because of the mapping of objects (densities, potentials) located in the augmentation regions (PAW spheres) onto the global FFT grid.
 The number of points of the Fourier grid located in the spheres must be high enough to preserve the accuracy.
 It is determined from the cut-off energy